vmware-archive/cbapi/client_apis/README.md

 - `crossproc_count`: the count of cross process events launched by this process
 - `group`: the CB Host group this sensor is assigned to
 - `sensor_id`: the internal CB id for the sensor on which the process executed
-- `id`: the internal CB process GUID for this process (processes are identified by this GUID and their segment id)
+- `id`: the internal CB process id for this process (processes are identified by this id and their segment id)
 - `segment_id`: the process segment id (processes are identified by this segment id and their process ID id)
-- `unique_id`: internal CB process id combining of the process GUID and segment GUID
+- `unique_id`: internal CB process id combining of the process id and segment id
 - `os_type`: operating system type of the computer for this process; one of windows, linux, osx

 *Event Object*